 Do you want to get city-specific on your trip to Italy?
 If so, I have the perfect guide for you.
 Jan Hayes delves deep into the cultural city of Salerno.

-You will have everything you need in small compact mini travel guide.
+You will have everything you need in a small, compact mini travel guide.
 It comes standard with general information about Salerno.
-Places of interest are neatly organized by categories, and a handy phrasebook to quickly look up popular words and phrases.
+Categories neatly organize places of interest and a handy phrasebook to quickly look up popular words and phrases.

 Food plays a key role in anyone’s visit to Liguria.
-The newest edition includes new maps that focus on small, local food spots, businesses, and hotels.
+The newest edition includes maps focusing on small, local food spots, businesses, and hotels.
 It also includes an in-depth look at Genoa as a cultural and weekend destination.

-See Related: 15 Best Things to do in Bolzano, Italy
+See Related: Things to Do in Bolzano, Italy

-Pinpoint the best restaurants and bars around the area, because vacations are meant to be enjoyed however you see fit!
-The ultimate places to go shopping and sightseeing are clearly marked on the map.
-The city is organized into sections so you can easily pick out what you are looking for.
-For anyone traveling to this region of Italy next, make sure to pick up the ultimate Bari, Italy travel guide for your next adventure!
+Pinpoint the best restaurants and bars around the area because vacations are meant to be enjoyed however you see fit!
+The ultimate places to go shopping and sightseeing are marked on the map.
+The city is organized into sections to choose what you want easily.
+For anyone traveling to this region of Italy next, pick up the ultimate Bari, Italy travel guide for your next adventure!

 6. Fodor’s Rome